Oil Cleansing, is it for you?

 Follow the steps above, twice!

 Use in conjunction with a traditional cleanser.
-I prefer to use oil cleansing as my second step in double oil cleansing with another cleanser.
+I prefer to use oil cleansing as my first step in double oil cleansing with another cleanser.

 Try our newest oil cleanser, Verdant Renewal, here!